 | Week 1 | T&L Activities:4.1 Legislation4.1.1 Understand the key points and implications to employers of the relevant health and safety legislation:Health and Safety at Work Act:The health and safety at work regulations that are currently in place within the UK is held in high regard globally as legislation, to the point that other countries use this legislation as a benchmark for their own.
 Created in 1974 the regulation was created as a result of a significant amount of harm and death related to employees undertaking their work roles and responsibilities.
 The government established a group of people chaired by Lord Robens to create a report on safety and health at work.
 Lord Robens was tasked to create legislation that fit all business types regardless of size, from self-employed to large organisations.

-You have been tasked with creating an engaging activity for 16-18 year olds on the Health and Safety at Work etc Act 1974, specifically linked to the digital support services sector.
-This activity should last 25-30 minutes and involve both a learning element and interactive participation.
-Below is an example of how this activity could be structured: Manual handling operations:o key points: – avoid hazardous manual handling operations as far as possible – assess any hazardous manual handling operations – provide information on load and centre of gravity – reduce the risk of injury so far as is reasonably practicable Work at height regulations:The regulations around "working at height 2005" play a very important part when linked to the installation of possible network infrastructure as placing equipment such as network access points (APs), Wi-Fi hubs and physical network cabling.
+o key points: – provide a safe working environment – ensure staff are properly trained – adequate welfare provision – provide relevant information, instruction and supervision You have been tasked with creating an engaging activity for 16-18 year olds on the Health and Safety at Work etc Act 1974, specifically linked to the digital support services sector.
+This activity should last 10-15 minutes and involve both a learning element and interactive participation.
+You have been tasked with creating an informative presentation that includes examples and casestudies of the Health and Safety at work Act.
+Manual handling operations:o key points: – avoid hazardous manual handling operations as far as possible – assess any hazardous manual handling operations – provide information on load and centre of gravity – reduce the risk of injury so far as is reasonably practicable Work at height regulations:The regulations around "working at height 2005" play a very important part when linked to the installation of possible network infrastructure as placing equipment such as network access points (APs), Wi-Fi hubs and physical network cabling.
 These elements of a network can be located in ceilings and overhead gantries that require access to be done using ladders and in some situations scissor lifts called cherry pickers.
 As a result, the legislation is designed to ensure that employees are protected when undertaking any activities associated to accessing this equipment.
 The legislation requires that any employer ensure appropriate precautions are in place to reduce any possible injury, such as falling from height.
 The Legislation and regulation ensure that the employee understands their duty to protect its employees by; Ensuring that the equipment they are using or provided with is suitable for the job being undertaken, that it is strong enough for the task in hand, and that it is regularly checked for integrity and maintenance.
 Appropriate training has been provided to ensure that the employees don't act in a way that could lead to harm to them or others, such as overreaching.
 Provide the employees and potential members of the public with protection that reduces their being hit by falling materials.
 Identifying Work at Height Risks in a Digital Support Environment o key points: – make sure the work is properly planned, supervised and carried out by competent people – do as much work as possible from the ground – ensure workers can get safely to and from where they work at height – ensure equipment is suitable, stable and strong enough for the job – provide protection from falling objects – consider emergency evacuation rescue procedures

 Display screen equipment:o implications to employers: – conduct a display screen equipment workstation assessment – reduce risks including making sure workers take breaks from display screen equipment work – provide an eye test if an employee asks for one – provide training and information for employees.
 Have you ever had neck pain after a long gaming session or after doing work on a computer, or, found that your eyes have gotten tired and sore after looking at screens all day?
 This is where the Health and Safety (Display Screen Equipment) Regulations 1992 come in.
 This regulation is designed to protect users who continually use display screens for a long period.
 Some of the key principles of the regulations to keep you safe when using computers, laptops, and tablets for extended periods are: